Senior Management Team

 Andrew Halper (Chair)

-Andrew Halper is a Magistrate for Northwest London, and a member of the governing body of the University of London.
-He also serves on the University’s Audit and Risk Committee, and chairs the University’s Equality and Diversity Committee, and is a member of the governing body of the University of London in Paris.
-He is also a member of the boards of the China Association and the UK Foundation for the University of British Columbia.
-In addition to his current roles, Andrew previously served for a decade as a member of the China-Britain Business Council, and for nine years as a governor of City University London.
+Andrew is a Magistrate for Northwest London, and a member of the governing body of the University of London.
+He also chairs the University’s Equality and Diversity Committee, and is a member of the governing body of the University of London in Paris.
+Andrew previously served for nine years as a governor of City University London.

 Andrew was educated at the University of British Columbia (BA in Chinese, LLB in Law) and at the Université de Paris-Sorbonne (DEA in African Law).
-After qualifying at the Bar in Vancouver in 1982, he worked as a Crown prosecutor and then in private practice, including civil litigation matters as well as refugee cases before Canadian tribunals and the Canadian Federal Court of Appeal.
+After qualifying at the Bar in Vancouver in 1982, he initially worked as a Crown prosecutor and then moved to private practice, representing refugees before Canadian tribunals and Canada’s Federal Court of Appeal.

-He joined Canada’s diplomatic service in 1989, and initially worked on NATO matters and cross-border environmental issues.
-After an assignment in Hong Kong he was posted to the Canadian Embassy in Beijing, where he was responsible for reporting on PRC human rights and domestic politics, and was a member of the team that negotiated the Canada-China Mutual Legal Assistance Treaty.
-After completing his term at the Embassy he returned to the practice of law in Beijing.
+He joined Canada’s diplomatic service in 1989.
+After a posting to Hong Kong he was assigned to the Canadian Embassy in Beijing, where he reported on human rights and domestic politics.
+At the end of his term at the Embassy he remained in Beijing to resume the practice of law.

-In 1998, after seven years in Beijing, Andrew moved to London to join the partnership of Dentons LLP.
-For some 20 years he worked as a corporate partner, and then China consultant, at leading London law firms.
-In parallel with full-time practice, he also lectured on PRC commercial, corporate and human rights law at SOAS, Cambridge University and Oxford University.
+In 1998, after seven years in Beijing, Andrew moved to London to join the partnership of Dentons, a UK law firm, and for 20 years he worked in London-based international law firms.
+In parallel with full-time law practice, he also lectured on Chinese commercial, corporate and human rights law at SOAS, Cambridge University and Oxford University.

 Zaeem is a medical doctor and public health specialist with expertise in health policy and management, having lived or worked in over 15 countries globally, primarily in conflict affected and fragile states in South Asia, Middle East and East Africa regions, with organisations such as Save the Children, Malaria Consortium, the International Rescue Committee, Médecins Sans Frontières and the Aga Khan Foundation.